sigp/lighthouse/book/src/http_network.md

 ## `/network/peers`

-Requests the beacon node for one `MultiAddr` for each connected peer.
+Requests one `MultiAddr` for each peer connected to the beacon node.

 ### HTTP Specification